alexharri/website/posts/non-null-assertions.md

 Non-null assertions are preferable to type assertions because they're a narrower form of assertion that retains the original type information.

-Let's take a look I mean by that.
+Let's take a look at what I mean by that.

 ### Type retention